iechor/docs/content/network/network-tutorial-standalone.md

 keywords: networking, bridge, routing, ports, overlay
 ---

-This series of tutorials deals with networking for standalone Docker containers.
+This series of tutorials deals with networking for standalone iEchor containers.
 For networking with swarm services, see
 [Networking with swarm services](network-tutorial-overlay.md).
-If you need to learn more about Docker networking in general, see the [overview](index.md).
+If you need to learn more about iEchor networking in general, see the [overview](index.md).

 This topic includes two different tutorials.
-You can run each of them on Linux, Windows, or a Mac, but for the last one, you need a second Docker host running elsewhere.
+You can run each of them on Linux, Windows, or a Mac, but for the last one, you need a second iEchor host running elsewhere.

-- [Use the default bridge network](#use-the-default-bridge-network) demonstrates how to use the default `bridge` network that Docker sets up for you automatically.
+- [Use the default bridge network](#use-the-default-bridge-network) demonstrates how to use the default `bridge` network that iEchor sets up for you automatically.
 This network is not the best choice for production systems.

 - [Use user-defined bridge networks](#use-user-defined-bridge-networks) shows
-  how to create and use your own custom bridge networks, to connect containers running on the same Docker host.
+  how to create and use your own custom bridge networks, to connect containers running on the same iEchor host.
 This is recommended for standalone containers running in production.

 Although [overlay networks](drivers/overlay.md) are generally used for swarm services,